 Social and emotional learning

 Social and emotional learning skills make good citizens, good learners and successful people.
-Our center is convening youth workers and policy makers and researching social and emotional learning and its contribution to closing the achievement and opportunity gaps.
+Our center is convening youth workers and policy makers, delivering trainings, and researching social and emotional learning and its contribution to closing the achievement and opportunity gaps.

 Comments on this page?
 Curator: Kate Walker, PhD, associate Extension professor and Extension specialist